RolandD19/zrsv/README.md

 - [NPC/mob table](docs/npc.md) - Maximize XP with minimal bullets!
 - You can switch out your bunker modules now.
 In my current run, I've made all the modules (except Garden and Lights kit) to their max levels.
 When I leave for a raid, I switch out my Ammo Producer, Scavenger, and Workshop for Shooting Range, Infirmary, and Gym as they give in-raid buffs.
 When I return, I put the first three back in, and collect the materials from Ammo Producer and Scavenger.
 Materials-giving modules seem to reset like that bunker traders (7AM).
+- As for scrapping weapons and armor, the amount of material produced is proportional to the item's value multiplied by its durability.

 <details>
 <summary>More on XP with slight spoilers</summary>